iCodeWalker/three-js-performance-tips/readme.md

     Cheap Materials:
     Also try to use cheap materials.
 MeshStandardMaterial or MeshPhysicalMaterial need more resources than materials such as MeshBasicMaterial, MeshLambertMaterial or MeshPhongMaterial.

+20. Meshes:
+    Use InstancedMesh:

+    When we merge geometries together we cannot move each cube seperatly, If we need to move one cube than we have to update all the vertices of the geometry.

+    we can use instanced mesh to over come this issue.

+    It's like we are going to create only one InstancedMesh and we provide transformation matrix for each "instance" of that mesh.
+    The matrix has to be Matrix4, and we can apply any transformation by using the various available methods.

+    If we know we are going to update the matrices in the tick function, we have to add this code mesh.instanceMatrix.setUsage(THREE.DynamicDrawUsage);